 Not everybody pays the same amount of tax.
 The tax payable differs depending upon whether you are a resident or a non-resident for tax purposes.
-This will be different for permanent residency under immigration law.
-Many working holiday makers and students have been deemed to be a resident for tax purposes.
 There are various criteria for working out if you are resident or not.
-You can use the residency calculator at ATO’s website or talk about your situation with a tax agent.
-Usually, you will be classified as a resident if you have stayed more than six months in Australia in one location and established a living pattern.
+You can use the residency calculator at ATO’s website or talk about your situation with a tax agent, such as Taxback.com

-There is a perception amongst working holidaymakers that you can receive all the tax back if you lodge your tax return.
-Although it is true that
+There is a perception amongst working holidaymakers that you can receive all of your tax back if you lodge a tax return.

-of tax refund that you receive depends on upon various factors including:
+The amount of tax refund that you receive depends on upon various factors including;

 - the total amount of your income

 - the total amount of tax withheld by your employer

 - Duration of your stay in Australia in a financial year